realiarthur/react-fieldset/README.md

   </Form>
 )
 ```
-As the working on EasyArray also quite simple:
+As working on EasyArray is also quite simple:
 ```jsx
 Field=withFieldset(Field);
 FieldArray=withFullName(FieldArray);